gaigepr/ambassador-playground/README.md

     service: http-echo
 ```

-If everything worked out, ambassador will be available on `localhost:80` (without a `port-forward` too) so we can curl services easily!
+If everything worked out, ambassador will be available on `localhost:80` so we can curl services.
 ```
 $ cat http-echo-test.sh
 #!/bin/bash -e